 No hate to either tool, really, but it’s such an upgrade to invest with M1 and see it when I check into Mint – especially because they’re rebalancing my portfolio for me.
 I’m not checking my Capital One or CitiBank apps constantly, and now I don’t have to check my top brokerage.
 It’s all aggregated for me in one place.

 After playing with this for the past month or so and basing my “pies” on fairly conservative goals, I’m happy to report a 1% ROI (or 12% APY, but it’s too early to call it that).
 I’ll keep an eye on it, and hopefully continue to see it grow.

-So, obviously I’m smitten with this service.
+Obviously, I’m smitten with this service.
 It’s made my minimal-effort investing even easier, and hopefully much smarter.
 I’d love to hear from you if you’re trying it out as well!
-Your first $1,000 is managed for free, so test it out for yourself, and let me know if you’re as excited as I am!
+With no fees or commissions, test it out for yourself, and let me know if you’re as excited as I am!